 Presets help you to set up typical interface layouts in seconds.
 Single pages, blogs, galleries and more are just a few keystrokes away.

-Kirby ships with the following presets that you can use to get started.
-For fully customized layouts check out our layout guide.
+Kirby ships with the following blueprint presets that you can use to get started.
+They can help you to quickly get started with simple but very common blueprint layouts.
+For more complex and fully customized layouts check out our layout guide.

-For a typical single page setup (articles, projects, text pages, etc.), you can use the
+For a typical single page setup (e.g. for articles, projects, text pages, etc.), you can use the

 title: Simple Page preset: page fields: headline: label: Headline type: text text: label: Text type: textarea

-Besides defining form fields, you can also control the files and pages settings with this preset.
-Learn more…
+Besides defining form fields, you can also control the files and pages settings within this preset.
+Learn more ›

-A collection of pages, such as a blog, projects or a shop, often don't really need form fields or files, but more features to manage subpages.
+A collection of pages, such as a blog, projects or a shop, often does not really need form fields or files, but more features to manage subpages.
 The

 pages preset is perfect for such page types.